-(c) Telephone/Video Conference-Calls.
+(c) Telephone Conference Calls.

 It is expected that all counsel will appear in person for final pretrial conferences.
-However, if necessary, counsel may seek permission from the Court to appear by phone or video.
-If Counsel appears appearing by phone/video, counsel shall deliver to the Court and opposing counsel any documents required to be presented at such conference, e.g., the pretrial conference memorandum, photocopies of exhibits, briefs, instructions, etc. It is the responsibility of the attorneys to coordinate with one another and arrange for a telephone conference call to the Court and to place the call at the time set for hearing.
-(See Local Rule No. 83.5).
+However, if necessary, counsel may seek permission from the Court to appear by phone.
+If Counsel appears by phone, counsel shall deliver to the Court and opposing counsel any documents required to be presented at such conference, e.g., the pretrial conference memorandum, photocopies of exhibits, briefs, instructions, etc. It is the responsibility of the attorneys to coordinate with one another and arrange for a telephone conference call to the Court and to place the call at the time set for hearing.
+(See Local Rule No. 83.5)

--Rule 16.3 ALTERNATIVE DISPUTE RESOLUTION
+Rule 16.3 ALTERNATIVE DISPUTE RESOLUTION